outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

         - 'a company usually finds an optimal solution before the sub-optimal units are purchased'
         - 'if a company finds an optimal solution, they often still try to sell the remaining supply of the sub-optimal solution'
         - 'usually the company produces x batches before they find a better solution, if they integrate customer feedback and use third party evaluators'

       - query causes of that illness (medication, nausea, food poisoning)

-      - eliminate unlikely causes using filtering rules, for efficiency (reverse later if none found among likely rules):
+      - eliminate unlikely causes using filtering rules, for efficiency (reverse later if none found among likely rules)
         - 'regular use of a product can produce sustained or compounding impact'
         - 'toxic chemicals are more likely to be used by large companies with ties to legislators'
         - 'ingesting chemicals is x times more toxic than breathing or touching chemicals'
         - 'the industry producing this product has x lawsuits/reports and z oversight relative to other industries'
         - 'the industry producing this product has a regulation loophole x that would allow exploit y'
         - 'this company's business model doesnt incentivize quality control at the source level'

       - after scanning all the objects someone interacts with regularly, this set of interactions should be able to identify the bottle lining as the problem

       - if no problem source is found among their current objects, their purchase history & that of those they interact with can be scanned for prior exposure or dietary causes

-      - this uses insight path technology
+      - uses insight path technology

   ### Interaction Predictions